|

 midfield, adding some steel to that department and this was just

+as well because Dean Gorré is clearly struggling for form.
 Town began to exert more dominance as the half progressed and again

 took the lead after 78 minutes.
 Craig Armstrong stepped up to take